saqibj/LAMP-WordPress-Installer/README.md

 8. Sets the correct permissions for WordPress files.
 9. Prompts for and sets the ServerAdmin email address in Apache configuration.
 10. Configures Apache to serve the WordPress site.
-11. Installs and configures PHPMyAdmin for database management.
+11. Preconfigures and installs PHPMyAdmin for database management.
 12. Provides the real IP address and hostname for accessing the WordPress site and PHPMyAdmin.

 ## Accessing the Services